Leith Hall

 Leith Hall is a country house in Kennethmont, Aberdeenshire, Scotland.
 It was built in 1650, on the site of the medieval Peill Castle, and was the home of the Leith-Hay family for nearly three centuries.
 Since 1945 it has been run by the National Trust of Scotland (NTS).
-Leith Hall is set in a 286 acre estate with scenic gardens.
+Leith Hall is set in a 286 acre estate, with gardens included.

 History

 The north wing of the house was constructed in 1650, on the site of the earlier Peill Castle, by James Leith of New Leslie (see Castle Croft).
 The east wing was added in 1756, and the south wing was built in 1797 by General Alexander Leith Hay.
 The west wing, containing the entrance front, was added in 1868 to complete the courtyard.

 In 1745, Andrew Hay of Rannes hid at Leith Hall after the Battle of Culloden where he fought for Bonnie Prince Charlie, later escaping to France.

 During the First World War it became a temporary Red Cross hospital and housed over 500 patients.
 In 1945 the house and grounds were presented to the NTS.

 The writer Elizabeth Byrd rented 14 rooms with her second husband, Barrie Gaunt in the 1960s.
 In The Ghosts in My Life and A Strange and Seeing Time, Byrd describes the paranormal occurrences she and her husband experienced while living here.

 The gardens and grounds are open to the public all year round.
 After several years' closure the Hall was re-opened by the NTS in 2013.

 Leith Hall was featured on the paranormal investigation show "Most Haunted" during their third series.
 The episode aired on Tuesday 28 October 2003 on Living TV.